ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 The `ArchiveBox.conf` file is not modified by upgrades and should remain forward-compatible across future versions (even when config options are renamed, we check the old names internally to maintain compatibility).

 As of v0.4 and above, ArchiveBox uses the Django migrations system for deterministic, atomic, safe upgrades, so your DB should always be left in a consistent state in the event of a failure or power outage.
-If you need help fixing a corrupted collection, open an issue using the link below.
+If you need help fixing a corrupted collection, open an issue using the link above.

-💬 [Open an issue](https://github.com/ArchiveBox/ArchiveBox/issues/new/choose) in our bug tracker if you experience any problems with upgrading/merging/modifying collections.
+---

 ### Upgrading with Docker Compose